How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 1,8 18–22 15–18 7–11

 When laying the pipe, the features of the terrain are observed.
 According to the technology, drains are laid from the highest to the lowest point on the site.
-If the site is relatively flat, then to give a slope, a slope is formed along the bottom of the trench.
-The minimum slope level is 2 cm per 1 linear meter of the drainage pipe when constructing drainage in clay and loamy soil.
-For sandy soil, a slope of 3 cm per 1 meter is observed.
+If the area is relatively flat, then to impart a slope, a slope is formed along the bottom of the trench.
+The minimum slope level is 2 cm per 1 running meter of drainage pipe when constructing drainage in clay and loamy soil.
+For sandy soil, a slope of 3 cm per 1 meter is maintained.

-When arranging drainage of a long length, a minimum slope must be observed along the entire length of the drainage route.
-For example, for a drainage system with a length of 15 m, the minimum level difference between the start and end points of the route will be at least 30 cm.
+When installing long drainage, you should follow minimum slope along the entire length of the drainage route.
+For example, for a drainage system 15 m long, the minimum level difference between the starting and ending points of the route will be at least 30 cm.

-If possible, it is recommended to exceed the declared slope standards.
-This will provide faster drainage, reduce the risk of silting and clogging of the drain.
-In addition, digging a trench with a large slope is much easier than measuring out 1–2 cm.
+If possible, it is recommended to exceed the stated slope standards.
+This will ensure faster drainage and reduce the risk of silting and clogging of the drain.
+In addition, digging a trench with a large slope is much easier than measuring 1–2 cm.

-Drainage at their summer cottage - the easiest way with instructions
+Drainage in a summer cottage - the simplest methods with instructions

-In order to independently carry out drainage of a land plot through a drainage system, you will need to familiarize yourself with the technology of work, calculate and purchase the necessary materials, prepare a tool and a place to perform work.
+In order to independently drain a plot of land using a drainage system, you will need to familiarize yourself with the technology of work, calculate and purchase the necessary materials, prepare tools and a place to perform the work.

 Surface drainage of a summer cottage

-Open surface drainage is a universal solution for draining suburban areas of a small area.
+Open surface drainage is universal solution for draining summer cottages small area.
 For example, for typical plots of 6 acres.
-You can use the diagram below as a basis.
-It depicts a drainage route in the shape of a Christmas tree.
-The distance between the drains, as discussed above, is selected based on the type of soil (see table).
+You can take the diagram below as a basis.
+It shows a herringbone-shaped drainage route.
+The distance between the drains, as stated above, is selected based on the type of soil (see table).

-An example of the location of the drainage system at their summer cottage
+An example of the location of the drainage system in a summer cottage

-To carry out the work, you will need a shovel and a bayonet shovel, a tape measure, a bubble level, a hammer and a sharp construction knife.
-As materials, it will be necessary to prepare gravel of a fraction of 20–40, geotextiles, an edged bar or a board 2–3 m long.
+To carry out the work you will need a shovel and a bayonet shovel, a tape measure, bubble level, hammer and sharp construction knife.
+The materials you will need to prepare are gravel of fraction 20–40, geotextiles, edged bars or boards 2–3 m long.

-For the construction of surface drainage in a summer cottage, you will need to do the following:
+To construct surface drainage on a summer cottage, you will need to do the following:

 Sometimes, the base of the trench is concreted along the entire length of the drainage route.
-This allows you not to worry that over time the earthen walls will begin to crumble, the water flow will deteriorate, etc. But this approach is more time consuming and requires the ability to work with concrete mix.
+This allows you not to worry that over time the earthen walls will begin to crumble, water flow will deteriorate, etc. But this approach is more labor-intensive and requires the ability to work with concrete mixture.

-Deep drainage is a standard solution for draining summer cottages and suburban areas.
-A deep drainage system can be installed even when there is a protective pavement around the building, concrete or slab paths.
-If necessary, their partial dismantling can be performed, but in general the structure will not suffer.
+Deep drainage is standard solution for drainage of country houses and suburban areas.
+A deep drainage system can be installed even when there is a protective blind area, concrete or slab paths around the building.
+If necessary, they can be partially dismantled, but the overall structure will not be damaged.

-An example of a project for a drainage system in a suburban area
+An example of a drainage system project in a suburban area

-1. According to the design plan of the site, it is necessary to draw up a diagram of the location of the drainage pipes and determine the point of water discharge, that is, the place from where the collected water will drain into the sewer pipes leading to the drainage well.
-The depth of the pipeline should be below the freezing level of the soil.
-For the Northwestern region, this value is about 60–80 cm.
+1. According to the design plan of the site, it is necessary to draw up a diagram of the location of drainage pipes and determine the water discharge point, that is, the place from which collected water will merge into sewer pipes leading to the drainage well.
+The depth of the pipeline must be below the freezing level of the soil.
+For the North-Western region this value is about 60–80 cm.

 Preparation of trenches for the construction of deep drainage

-2. Taking into account the plan, a trench is excavated along the perimeter and area of a site up to 1 m deep.
+2. Taking into account the plan, a trench is dug along the perimeter and area of the site with a depth of up to 1 m.
 The width of the trench is at least 30 cm.
-All horizontal sections of the trenches are combined into a single system, which is brought to the point of water discharge.
-After that, the trenches are dug with a slope of 2–4 cm per 1 m of surface.
-To check the quality of the runoff, the trenches are shed with a large volume of water.
+All horizontal sections of the trenches are combined into unified system, which is supplied to the water discharge point.
+After this, trenches are dug maintaining a slope of 2–4 cm per 1 m of surface.
+To check the quality of the drainage, the trenches are spilled with a large volume of water.
 If necessary, the slope towards the drainage well increases.

-A pit for a drainage well must be dug at the lowest point on the site
+pit under drainage well you need to dig at the lowest point on the site

-3. At the lowest point of the site, a place is arranged for the installation of a water intake or filtering drainage well.
-For large areas located on loamy and clay soil types, it is better to install storage types of wells with a volume of up to 1000 liters.
-For small areas, both storage and filter wells can be used.
+3. At the lowest point of the site, a place is created for the installation of a water intake or filter drainage well.
+For large areas located on loamy and clayey soil types, it is better to install storage type wells with a volume of up to 1000 liters.
+For small plots You can use both storage and filter wells.
 The type of tank is selected based on the type of soil.

-5. In places where the drain turns, modular manholes are installed.
-The diameter and height of the well depend on the estimated volume of wastewater.
-To connect the pipe to the mounting hole, a coupling is used, which is coated with a waterproof sealant before joining.
+5. Modular inspection wells are installed at the drain turning points.
+The diameter and height of the well depend on the expected volume of wastewater.
+To connect the pipe to the mounting hole, use coupling, which is coated with a waterproof sealant before joining.
 Similar actions are carried out to connect the drainage pipe to the well pipe.

 An inspection drainage well is installed in places where the drainage pipe turns

-6. Before backfilling, the drainage system is checked for operability.
-To do this, a large amount of water is drained through the drains.
-If the water quickly drains and enters the well, then everything is done correctly and you can proceed to the final stage.
+6. Before backfilling, the drainage system is checked for functionality.
+To do this, it is drained through drains large volume water.
+If the water quickly drains and enters the well, then everything is done correctly and you can move on to the final stage.
 In other cases, you need to find and fix the problem.

-7. A 20–30 cm layer of gravel with a fraction of 20–40 is poured over the drainage pipes and carefully leveled.
-After that, drains with laid rubble are covered with geotextiles.
-A 10-15 cm layer of quarry sand is poured over the geotextile and carefully compacted.
-The remaining space in the trench can be covered with fertile soil or ordinary soil from the site.
+7. A 20–30 cm layer of gravel of fraction 20–40 is poured over the drainage pipes and carefully leveled.
+After this, the drains with laid crushed stone are covered with geotextiles.
+A 10–15 cm layer of quarry sand is poured on top of the geofabric and thoroughly compacted.
+The remaining space in the trench can be filled with fertile soil or regular soil from the site.

-Excessive moisture in the soil and stagnant water in the area are not always associated with a high level of groundwater.
-Sometimes this is due to abnormally low temperatures and heavy rainfall.
-The combination of these factors leads to the fact that moisture does not have time to evaporate, puddles and mold form on the soil surface.
+Excessive moisture in the soil and stagnation of water on the site are not always associated with high level groundwater.
+Sometimes this occurs due to abnormally low temperatures and heavy precipitation.
+The combination of these factors leads to the fact that moisture does not have time to evaporate, and puddles and mold form on the soil surface.

-If, due to some circumstances, the installation of a drainage system is impossible, then there are several effective ways to drain the land:
+If, due to some circumstances, it is impossible to install a drainage system, then there are several effective ways to drain the land:

-Of the above methods of draining the site, the most effective are the addition of a sufficient amount of fertile soil and the arrangement of trenches around the perimeter.
+Of the above methods for drying an area, the most effective are adding a sufficient amount of fertile soil and arrangement of trenches along the perimeter.
 On average, 1 m 3 of soil will cost 550–600 rubles.
-For a plot of 6 acres, 10–12 m 3 of soil is enough.
+For a plot of 6 acres, 10–12 m3 of soil is sufficient.

-The easiest way to drain the soil on the site
+The easiest way to drain the soil on a site

-The arrangement of shallow trenches filled with rubble is the easiest way to drain a summer cottage.
-Despite the general simplicity, this method is very effective and is able to cope with a large amount of water formed during the melting of snow.
+Construction of shallow trenches filled with crushed stone is the most in a simple way drainage of a summer cottage.
+Despite its overall simplicity, this method is very effective and can cope with a large number water formed when snow melts.

-Work on the arrangement of trenches around the perimeter and area of the site includes the following:
+Work on arrangement of trenches around the perimeter and area of the site includes the following:

-If desired, the second layer of crushed stone can be reduced, and the remaining space can be sprinkled with soil from the site.
-This will hide the drainage under the turf layer.
-It is not recommended to plant flowers and greenery over the drainage trench.
+If desired, the second layer of crushed stone can be reduced, and the remaining space can be covered with soil from the site.
+This will hide the drainage under a layer of turf.
+It is not recommended to plant flowers and greenery on top of the drainage trench.
 This is fraught with their death due to the high humidity in this place.

-Failure to comply with the technology of laying drainage pipes is the main cause of stagnation and poor drainage of water from distribution wells.
-In addition, very often stagnant water is not associated with blockage at all.
-Insufficient slope does not provide a constant and uniform discharge of accumulated water towards the drainage pit.
+Failure to comply with the technology for laying drainage pipes is the main reason for stagnation and poor drainage of water from distribution wells.
+In addition, very often stagnation of water is not associated with blockage at all.
+Insufficient slope does not ensure constant and uniform drainage of accumulated water towards the drainage pit.

 To clear small blockages, use a steel cable or a hose with strong water pressure.

-The easiest way to clean drain pipes is to use a steel cable to clean the drains.
-At one end of the cable there is a spiral nozzle, at the other there is a handle with which you can rotate the cable, creating a mechanical load at the site of blockage.
+The easiest way to clean drain pipes is to use steel cable for cleaning sewers.
+At one end of the cable there is a spiral-shaped nozzle, at the other there is a handle with which you can rotate the cable, creating a mechanical load at the site of the blockage.

-For cleaning pipes Ø110 mm and more, it is recommended to use a cable with a steel brush of the appropriate size.
-During the cleaning process, it is necessary to lower the cable into the drain pipe until its end reaches the blockage.
-Further, by rotating the cable clockwise, you need to try to break through the blockage or move it towards the water drain.
-Usually, small accumulations of silt and foliage are pushed through without much difficulty.
+To clean pipes Ø110 mm or more, it is recommended to use a cable with steel brush appropriate size.
+During the cleaning process, it is necessary to lower the cable into the drainage pipe until its end reaches the blockage.
+Next, by rotating the cable clockwise, you need to try to break through the blockage or move it towards draining the water.
+Usually, small accumulations of silt and leaves can be pushed through without much difficulty.

-If it was not possible to eliminate the blockage, then it will be necessary to call specialists who, using a pneumatic installation and other equipment, will not only clear the blockage, but also carry out preventive cleaning of the entire surface of the drainage pipes.
+If it was not possible to remove the blockage, then you will need to call specialists who, using a pneumatic installation and other equipment, will not only clear the blockage, but also carry out preventive cleaning of the entire surface of the drainage pipes.

 Video: do-it-yourself site drainage

-Oversaturation of the soil with moisture and stagnant water on the site are a big problem that affects not only the growth of fruit-bearing crops, but also reduces the life of a residential building.
-But it is worth remembering that an excess of water can be dealt with with the help of a drainage system.
-It is much worse if there is enough fresh water and moisture, and the arrangement of the well is impossible due to some circumstances.
+Oversaturation of the soil with moisture and stagnation of water on the site are a big problem, which affects not only the growth of fruit-bearing crops, but also reduces the service life of a residential building.
+But it is worth remembering that excess water can be dealt with using a drainage system.
+It's much worse if fresh water and it will pick up moisture, and constructing a well is impossible due to certain circumstances.

-High groundwater is a serious obstacle not only for successful farming on the site, but also for safe living, because excess moisture heats buildings and provokes their deformation.
+High groundwater is a serious obstacle not only to successful farming on the site, but also to safe living, because excess moisture floods buildings and causes their deformation.
 There is only one way to avoid such troubles - by organizing.
-And for this you should deal with the main elements of the system - drainage pipes.
-Today, corrugated perforated versions of these products are most often used, which we will talk about: how to choose, why reinforce with geofabric, how to do the laying with your own hands - further about this, not only in theory, but also with video.
+And to do this, you need to understand the main elements of the system - drainage pipes.
+Today, corrugated perforated versions of these products are most often used, which we will talk about: how to choose, why reinforce with geofabric, how to install it yourself - more about this, not only in theory, but also with video.

-Corrugated drainage pipes are distinguished by a wide variety of species, therefore, so that you can successfully select products for your system, we will figure out what criteria they are classified by and what are their fundamental differences.
+Corrugated drainage pipes are distinguished by a wide variety of types, therefore, so that you can successfully select products for your system, we will understand by what criteria they are classified and what are their fundamental differences.

-1. Polyethylene - are made of low-pressure polyethylene, due to which, despite their affordable price, they are characterized by strength and resistance to impurities of ground and rain water.
+1. Polyethylene - made of polyethylene low pressure, thanks to which, despite its affordable price, are characterized by strength and resistance to impurities of ground and rain water.

-2. PVC - highly reliable and durable pipes, almost the only drawback of which is the high cost.
+2. Polyvinyl chloride pipes are highly reliable and durable pipes, almost the only disadvantage of which is their high cost.

 Pipe for drainage system